mozilla/fireplay-sublime/README.md

 *ATTENTION:* this piece of code is super experimental and can be so radio-active that could break your Sublime!

 ## Aim
-The aim to:
+The aim is to:

-1. **Connect editor to Firefox Developer tools** Live-updates of HTML and CSS, read console logs can be done directly from Sublime without any external tool by connecting to **super-powerful** RDP (aka [Remote Debugging Protocol](https://wiki.mozilla.org/Remote_Debugging_Protocol)).
+1. **Connect Sublime to Firefox Developer tools**: live-updates of HTML and CSS, read console logs can be done directly from Sublime without any external tool by connecting to **super-powerful** RDP (aka [Remote Debugging Protocol](https://wiki.mozilla.org/Remote_Debugging_Protocol)).
 This allow us to edit CSS during runtime exactly as the Web Inspector would.

-2. **Use the editor to deploy apps for FirefoxOS** While the new [Firefox WebIDE](https://hacks.mozilla.org/2014/06/webide-lands-in-nightly/) is awesome!
+2. **Use Sublime to deploy apps for FirefoxOS**: while the new [Firefox WebIDE](https://hacks.mozilla.org/2014/06/webide-lands-in-nightly/) is awesome!
 Some developers might want to use their favourite editors.

 ## Installing (for braves on OS X)